simduchaine/nancy-bilodeau-website/data_en/bio/bio.md

 - Art of Living YES and YES+ Teacher Training, 2011, 2012
 - Primordial Son Meditation, Deepak Chopra, 2016
 - Mindfulness Meditation, Kripalu, 2016
-vision: A better world where individuals and companies take charge of their well-being and their impact on others and the environment.
+vision: A happy and healthy world!
-mission: Guide individuals and businesses to be healthier and happier to reach their goals.
+mission: Inspire people and businesses to be healthier and happier to reach their full potential.
 cv_link: "/uploads/Nancy Bilodeau Resume July 2019.pdf"

 ---